Conformal changepoint localization: Introduction

-The main contributions of this work are summarized below: \begin{itemize} \item We introduce \conch{} (CONformal CHangepoint localization) in \Cref{alg:conch}, a novel framework that, given any changepoint plausibility score $S$ and a confidence level $1-\alpha$, produces a finite-sample, distribution-free confidence set for the true changepoint without making any restrictive assumptions on the pre- and post-change distributions.
+\begin{itemize} \item We introduce \conch{} (CONformal CHangepoint localization) in \Cref{alg:conch}, a novel framework that, given any changepoint plausibility score $S$ and a confidence level $1-\alpha$, produces a finite-sample, distribution-free confidence set for the true changepoint without making any restrictive assumptions on the pre- and post-change distributions.

 \item While our framework is valid for any choice of score function, offering great flexibility to the user, its statistical performance can be substantially improved by employing scores tailored to the problem at hand.
 We derive an expression of optimal score function based on a novel ``Conformal Neyman–Pearson'' lemma (Lemma~\ref{lem:conch_NP_lemma}), which may be of independent interest.